-Not long after returning from Paris, Emmeline met her suitor – a lawyer named Richard Pankhurst.
-Richard was also a strong advocate for women’s suffrage.
-In fact, Richard was the one who drafted the amendment to the Municipal Franchise Act.
+Not long after returning from Paris, Emmeline met a lawyer named Richard Pankhurst.
+Richard, also a strong advocate for women’s suffrage, became her suitor.
+Richard was the one who drafted the amendment to the Municipal Franchise Act.
 This amendment of 1869 allowed unmarried women to vote in local elections.
-Richard had also been a member of the Married Women’s Property Committee and was the one in charge of drafting the Women’s Property Bill.
+Richard had also been a member of the Married Women’s Property Committee and was in charge of drafting the Women’s Property Bill.
 The bill was passed in parliament in 1870.

-Although there was a significant age difference between Richard and Emmeline, they fell madly in love with each other.
+Despite a significant age difference between Richard and Emmeline, they fell in love.
 Richard was forty-four while Emmeline was just twenty when they met.
-Richard Pankhurst and Emmeline got married in 1879 and had four children in their first six years of marriage.
-Richard Pankhurst became one of the leading radical politicians in Manchester.
-In 1886, Richard and Emmeline moved their family to London.
-They had a home in Russell Square that quickly became a centre for gatherings.
-Both socialists and suffragists could gather at their London home.
+Richard Pankhurst and Emmeline married in 1879 and had four children in their first six years of marriage.
+Richard Pankhurst became one of the leading radical politicians in Manchester, and in 1886 Richard and Emmeline moved their family to London.
+They had a home in Russell Square that quickly became a centre for gatherings of both socialists and suffragists.
 Richard and Emmeline Pankhurst were also members of the Fabian Society.